 Typical Power Consumption: 1.5 Watts to 2.0 Watts in a steady state condition (at +25°C ambient temperature)

-An Oven Controlled Crystal Oscillator (OCXO) is a crystal oscillator which is temperature controlled by a mini internal oven.
+An oven controlled crystal oscillator (OCXO) is a crystal oscillator that is temperature controlled by a mini internal oven.
 This type of oscillator has a temperature controlling circuit to maintain a consistent temperature of the crystal and other key components.

 OCXOs are typically used when temperature stabilities of ±1 x 10-8 or better are required.
 While this type of oscillator has a tenfold improvement over a TCXO for temperature vs. frequency stability, the OCXO tends to be higher in price and consumes more power.